Nordstrom/win_domain/README.md

 This LWRP cookbook joins arbitrary Windows server instances to an Active Directory domain.
 In order to do so you must possess the following:
 * Account and password with permissions to join computers to Active Directory
+* A dedicated Active Directory OU where your account has permissions to manage computer accounts.
-* A secure means of storing/retrieving the account credentials (i.e. use Chef Vault)
+* A secure means of storing/retrieving/managing the account credentials (i.e. use Chef Vault)
+* The entry in your chef client.rb file: "node_name ENV['computername']".
+This overrides using the FQDN as the node name in Chef
 * Network connectivity to domain controllers for your domain.
 See MSFT documentation for details on required network ports/protocols.
-* A means of authorizing the server instance to decrypt the account credentials.

 ## Attributes